xandwr/doctown-v3/END_GOAL_USERFLOW.md

 High-level flow:

-1. User authenticates via GitHub App on `doctown.dev`.
+1. User installs the Doctown GitHub App on their repository.
-2. User selects a repository and clicks **Create Docpack**.
-3. Website backend dispatches a GitHub Action with an OIDC token.
-4. The Action downloads the pre-built `doctown` binary from GitHub releases.
+2. GitHub sends `installation_repositories` or `push` webhook to SvelteKit backend.
+3. Backend receives the webhook and tells RunPod CPU "start job for repo XYZ".
+4. RunPod serverless CPU pod (builder) starts:
+   - Pulls the repo using the GitHub App installation token
-5. The binary parses Rust files (tree-sitter), extracting rich symbols.
+   - Parses Rust files (tree-sitter), extracting rich symbols
-6. The binary batches symbols (≤ 16k token batches) and sends them to the LLM in parallel.
+   - Batches symbols (≤ 16k token batches) and sends them to the LLM in parallel
-7. The binary builds a `.docpack` ZIP containing manifest, symbols, and generated docs.
+   - Packages a `.docpack` ZIP containing manifest, symbols, and generated docs
-8. The Action uploads the `.docpack` to the website API.
+   - Streams the result back to the SvelteKit API
-9. The website uploads the file to R2 and marks the docpack complete.
+5. SvelteKit API stores the `.docpack` in R2.
-10. The user sees the docpack in the commons UI.
+6. The docpack appears in the commons UI.

+**Zero repo pollution:**
+- No GitHub Actions required
+- No device flow authentication
+- No workflows or `.github/` files in user repos
+- No `doctown.yml` config files
+- Zero setup for users beyond installing the GitHub App

 Phases
 ------